-- Recursive algorithm by Lamport - The Byzantine generals problem for 3 loyal generals and 1 traitor. - a) The generals announce their troop strengths (in units of 1 kilosoldiers). - b) The vectors that each general assembles based on (a) - c) The vectors that each general receives in step 3.
+- Recursive algorithm by Lamport - The Byzantine generals problem for 3 loyal generals and 1 traitor. - a) The generals announce their troop strengths (in units of 1 kilosoldiers). - b) The vectors that each general assembles based on (a)

 Byzantine Generals Problem Example